President - Mary Hillberg

 If you are new to Sunset Lakes, please contact Sentry Management, provide your contact information and request to have your personal code entered into the gate system and remote for your convenience.

-All Owners in SLHOA need to register to Register as an SLHOA homeowner on the Sentry website at http://accesssentrymgt.com/dx/sentrywp/index.html#.
+All Owners in SLHOA need to register to Register as an SLHOA homeowner on the Sentry website at http://accesssentrymgt.com/dx/sentrywp/index.html# in order to be able to access their own private accounts as well as other information about our community.
 A tutorial is available to guide through the registration.
-For those who do not have access to a computer, please call Sentry and set up an appointment to go to the office in Rockledge and staff will help you register.
+For those who are not comfortable with computers, please call Sentry and set up an appointment to go to the office in Rockledge and staff will help you register.

 Question - What is a "Lead"?